 - he has lost faith in himself and feels ashamed and guilt-ridden, especially given his high moral standards.

-During his speech to the court, he finally gains the courage to reveal the source of his shame to the court.
+During his speech to the court, he finally gains the courage to reveal the source of his shame.
 He tells them that he thought of Abigail “softly”.
-In fact he “lusted” after her during his wife’s period of confinement after the birth of their third child.)
+In fact he “lusted” after her during his wife’s period of confinement after the birth of their third child.

-This prompts Danforth to call Elizabeth as a witness; she has never lied; but unfortunately she remains loyal to him and protects his name and honour.
+This prompts Danforth to call Elizabeth as a witness; she has never lied; but she remains loyal to her husband and protects his name and honour.

 Mary Warren’s dilemma

-- Under Danforth’s stern questioning she buckles.
-She becomes terrified of Danforth’s stern demeanour, especially when, as noted in the stage directions, even he becomes hysterical.
+- Under Danforth’s stern questioning, who relies on both verbal and physical abuse, Mary buckles.
+She becomes terrified of Danforth’s stern demeanour, especially when, as noted in the stage directions, that he “turns her roughly to face him”.
 Danforth tells her, “you will confess yourself or you will hang!
 103. “Do you know who I am?
 I say you will hang if you do not open with me!”

 - Mary then admits to Hathorne and Danforth that she did not see spirits: “It were pretence” .
 “I used to fight because I thought I saw spirits…”